 The scoring will be updated every month and on time for each newsletter and we will have three winners of each gender per series.

-The competition will start on the 1st of October 2021 until 30th of September 2022 but will include the first race of the Chingford League on 18th of September 2021 at Hog Hill.
+The competition will run from 1st October 2021 until 30th September 2022 but will include the first race of the Chingford League on 18th of September 2021 at Hog Hill.

 You do not need to do anything to participate apart from making sure that we have the results of your non-winter leagues/Essex Way/ELVIS races.
 However, you can let us know if you do not wish to be included in the monthly result ranking.